Introduction to Algorithms

 - Does the application rely on fast networking?
 Networking relies heavily on routing algorithms.

-Overall, algorithms are at the core of most real-life applications.
-Just as rapid innovations are being made in other computer technologies, they are also being made in algorithms.
+Overall, algorithms are at the core of almost all computer applications.
+Just as rapid innovations are being made in other computer technologies, they are also being made in algorithms!

 Application of array